sourcegraph/sourcegraph-public-snapshot/README.codemod-ui.md

 1. When using `codemod-ui`, use `PGDATABASE=sg-codemod-ui enterprise/dev/start.sh` to start the server in the separate DB.

 You *might* see some weirdness because Redis isn't similarly isolated.
 I don't know the solution because I haven't encountered any problems, but there's probably an easy way to use a separate Redis namespace, too.

+---

+## Concepts

+A **changeset** consists of:

+- a set of changes to code across one or more repositories
+- the "blueprints" for how those changes were made, so the changes can be recomputed against an updated base branch

+You can create a changeset in 3 ways:

+- clicking "Create changeset" on a notification about a suggested change
+- performing a search-and-replace
+- clicking a code action in a code file (e.g., "Rename identifier")